LouisGJBertrand/KeyPHP/readme.md

 	You must be connected to internet in order to generate your project.

-	you can create a file called appInfos.json with everything it must contains (refer to the template file on the got)
+	you can create a file called appInfos.json with everything it must contains (refer to the template file on the git)

-	When you will start the project Generator, this file will be read and your project will e generated according to this file.
+	When you start the project Generator, this file will be read and your project will be generated according to this file.

-	This feature create a project that is the exact same on what's on the git, so for the moment it's not the safest method, to have a fully stable project, download the stable version file.
+	This feature create a project that is the exact same of what's on the git, so, for the moment, it's not the safest method, to have a fully stable project, download the stable version file.

 	V1.1.0